 Understanding Personalization in Automated Content

 Personalization in automated content means tailoring messaging, structure, or recommendations to individual users or defined audience segments using rules, templates, or machine learning.
 At its simplest, personalization swaps a name or location into an email; at scale, it adapts topic focus, calls-to-action, and content depth based on behavior and intent signals.
-Choosing between rule-based, template-driven, and AI-driven approaches depends on precision needs, volume, and risk tolerance.
+Choosing between rule-based, template-driven, and AI-driven methods depends on how precise you need to be, the amount of data, and how much risk you can handle.

 What to expect when you add personalization: